w3c/WebPlatformWG/Newbie.md

-This document includes some information for new members ("*Newbies*") of the Web Platform Working Group.
+This document includes some information for new members ("*Newbies*") of the Web Platform Working Group (WPWG).

 Members of the WG, **especially new members** are encouraged to help maintain this document.

-## Welcome to Web Platform
+## Welcome to the Web Platform Working Group

 The Working Group's home page is: [https://www.w3.org/WebPlatform/WG/](https://www.w3.org/WebPlatform/WG/).

-The group's *Work Mode* is described in the [*WorkMode*](WorkMode.md) wiki and it includes information about how the WG operates, including links to the WG's various resources.
+The group's *Work Mode* is described in the [*WorkMode*](WorkMode.md) document and it includes information about how the WG operates, including links to the WG's various resources.

-Please note in particular these sections of the Work Mode wiki:
+Please note in particular these sections of the Work Mode document:

 1. [Group Participation and Communication](WorkMode.md#participation-and-communication)